Azure/deployment-environments/README.md

 [Environments](https://github.com/Azure/deployment-environments/tree/main/Environments) folder consists of sample templates that you can use to quickly get started with the service.

-[Documentation](https://github.com/Azure/deployment-environments/tree/main/documentation) folder consists of documentation related to capabilities that are currently in private preview.
+[Documentation](https://github.com/Azure/deployment-environments/tree/main/documentation) folder consists of documentation related to capabilities that are currently in private preview and instructions on how to try them out.

-> Note - ADE currently supports [ARM templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) and in the near future, will support other IaC tools such as Terraform, Bicep, Pulumi, etc.
+> Note - ADE currently supports [ARM templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) publicly and Terraform support is in private preview.
+In the near future, will support other IaC tools such as Bicep, Pulumi, etc.

 ## Contributing